Styr1x/Browsingway/README.md

 For ACT overlays to work correctly the overlay WSServer has to be enabled.
 ACT also provides an URL generator that will create the correct URLs to use within Browsingway:

 ![image](https://user-images.githubusercontent.com/569324/148692825-f29e41ae-cec5-4144-974f-394e14ec108a.png)

+You might also want to enable 'ACT optimizations' inside Browsingway for the specifc overlays, this will also enable and disable them automatically if ACT is running or not running.